-High levels of traffic noise were noted at the data logger location near 60 Oxford Street.
-It was particularly noisy prior to the event commencing, for the duration of the event and after the event had concluded.
+It is noted that where the data logger was located on Oxford Street, it was particularly noisy prior to the event commencing, for the duration of the event and after the event had concluded.
 SPL measurements in this area were consistently higher than the limits set out in the prevention notice.
-SPL measurements in this area were confirmed by mobile monitoring engineers as being the result of local traffic.
+SPL measurements in this area were confirmed by mobile monitoring engineers as being the result of local heavy traffic.
 Because of this, the limit breeches in this location are not noted individually here.
 Similar circumstances were present at all other fixed monitoring locations on the perimeter of Centennial Park except Martin Rd.